Sir Edward Hamilton, 1st Baronet

-Sir Edward Joseph Hamilton, 1st Baronet KCB (22 March 1772 – 21 March 1851) was an officer of the Royal Navy, who saw service during French Revolutionary and Napoleonic Wars, eventually rising to the rank of Admiral.
+Admiral Sir Edward Joseph Hamilton, 1st Baronet, KCB (22 March 1772 – 21 March 1851) was a Royal Navy officer who served in French Revolutionary and Napoleonic Wars, eventually rising to the rank of admiral.

 Family and early life

-Hamilton was born on 22 March 1772, the second and younger son of Captain Sir John Hamilton, who was subsequently created a baronet in 1776.
+Hamilton was born on 22 March 1772, the second and younger son of Captain John Hamilton, who was subsequently created a baronet in 1776.
 Edward Hamilton's mother was Cassandra Agnes, sister of Admiral Charles Chamberlayne.
 Edward first appeared on the muster books of his father's ship, the 74-gun HMS Hector, in 1777 when he was five years old.
 He did not actually join the ship until the age of seven, when he came aboard on 21 May 1779 at the rank of midshipman.
 He sailed with the Hector to the Jamaica station, where he was subsequently lent to HMS Ramillies.
 He returned to England after the end of the war and attended the Royal Grammar School, Guildford.
 He subsequently returned to active service in 1787, spending the next three years aboard the 74-gun HMS Standard.
 He took and passed his lieutenant's examination in 1790, after which he moved aboard the 36-gun frigate HMS Melampus, under Captain Charles Pole.